 Unfortunately, there doesn’t seem to be a definitive history of the iconic affogato.
 It’s safe to assume that some Italian genius thought coffee and gelato would be a fun combination, or they accidentally spilled a shot of espresso into a bowl of ice cream and called it a masterpiece.

-Another light Italian dessert option is the ever-popular biscotti.
+Another one of the best Italian desserts are the ever-popular biscotti.
 Also known as cantucci, biscotti are twice-baked almond biscuits known for their deliciously crunchy texture.
 These iconic biscuits originated in Tuscany with the aim of making a satisfying after-dinner treat without filling the person(s) up.

 Biscotti are typically served with a glass of red wine, a mug of coffee, black tea, or a sweet dessert wine.
 This is because, due to the dryness of the biscuit, biscotti is meant to be dunked into liquid.